LeMonADE-project/plainExamples/README.md

     cmake -DLEMONADE_DIR=</path/to/LeMonADE-library/>  ..
     make
 ````
-* There is an option -DLEMONADE_TESTS which can be either ON or OFF and does compile the tests
- in the test directory.
-Please write tests for your code to verify the correctness!!!
-This
- helps to
+* See Tests section for turn on tests.
 ## Examples

 * in analyzers and updaters examples files can be found
-* the are used in [the example project](projects/exampleProject/)
+* they are used in [the example project](projects/exampleProject/)

 ## Tests